grame-cncm/faustcourse/session2/Lesson 6.md

 ### Definition
 Definitions, like `process = +;` are the most common statements.
-A valid Faust program must a least have a definition of `process`, the entry point of the program so to speak.
+A valid Faust program must have at least a definition of `process` which is the entry point of the program so to speak.
 If you are familiar with `C/C++` you can think of `process` as the analog of `main`.

 Definitions are essentially a convenient shortcut avoiding to type long expressions.
 During compilation, more precisely during the evaluation stage, identifiers are replaced by their definitions.
 It is therefore always equivalent to use an identifier or directly its definition.

-The order of definition doesn't matter in Faust (the only exception is when defining pattern matching rule).
+The order of definitions doesn't matter in Faust (the only exception is when defining pattern matching rules).
 But redefinitions are not allowed.

 We will come back to definitions in more details later in the lesson...

 ### Environments

-Environments are a way to group related definitions together in a separate dictionnary.
-Environment are also a convenient way to avoid potential conflict of names in large programs with many definitions.
+Environments are a way to group related definitions together in a separate dictionary.
+Environments are also a convenient way to avoid potential name conflicts in large programs with many definitions.
 They have somehow the same goal as namespaces in C++.

-Let say we would like to group together several constants for later reuse.
+Let say we would like to group together several constants to reuse them later.
 We can write the following program:

     myconst = environment {
         PI = 3.14159265359;